 "So since when could you destroy souls?"
 Mom asked sternly, her eyes narrowing as she leaned against the wall, arms crossed like she was interrogating a war criminal.
+The quiet hum of mana wards in the room seemed louder with the weight of her question, like even the walls leaned in to hear my answer.

 I shrugged without looking up.
 "Since forever.
 I have demon mana, after all."
+My tone was flat and deliberately dismissive, but inside, I could already feel her glare digging holes into my skin.

 I looked up, actually surprised.
 "Wait… seriously?
 You don't know why I made it?"

 Then finally, Mom exhaled. "…Right.
 Fine.
 Just… don't overuse it."
+Her tone wasn't approval but reluctant acceptance.

 I smirked faintly.
 "I won't.
 That's what Kayda's for—keeping me in check."

-I tilted my head.
+I tilted my head, eyebrows raised.
 "Oh?"

 "She didn't want to, but you scared the crap out of her when you almost erased someone mid-yawn."

 I shrugged.
 "I doubt it.
-Dean said that Zagan just needs time to sort out his feelings.
+Dean said that Zagan just needs time to sort out his feelings."

 "I hope it won't take that long," Mom said, her voice tightening.
 "Amari's not going to wait around forever.
 Most nobles lock down their matches in the academy.
 And you two are heading there next year, remember?"

-"Ugh, yeah…" I groaned, leaning my head back.
+"Ugh, yeah…" I groaned, leaning my head back against the chair like it had personally betrayed me.
 "That's coming up."

 "Tsk.
 Total waste of time."

-Mom tilted her head.
+Mom tilted her head slightly.
 "Good question."

 "I wouldn't be surprised," she said with a dry chuckle.